 Differentiate between Cycling and Racing

 While racing definitely builds up your strength and stamina and quickens your response, this may not be what you would like to do during your trip to the wilderness.
 There are so many reasons you should opt not to race.
 A nature ride would miss its charm of sightseeing if you hurry along the trails.
 Too many sharp turns to handle; muddy and slippery single tracks kicking your adrenaline.
 But what if you get into an accident in the middle of nowhere?
 Mountain biking is more enjoyable when you are relaxed and all is well.

 Mountain bikers do not miss carrying their repair kit and the bare essentials on all their trips.
 However, it’s worth mentioning again to take along what you need as spare parts and maintenance is something you wouldn’t find on most rural trails.
 Mountain bikes, most often are not used in rural areas, so maintenance centers and personnel are also rare.

 It’s not mandatory that cyclists should possess skills like the bunny hop or other fancy swirls.
 Nevertheless, these could be lifesavers in certain situations such as encountering a log of wood on your downhill ride or when a pit appears out of the blue.
 Also, riding would be so much fun with the skills at hand.

-You may be a lone traveller, and may not agree with the idea.
+You may be a lone traveler, and may not agree with the idea.
 However, going mountain biking with other riders is a lot of fun and gives a plethora of benefits.
-You can share riding skills, snacks, travel stories and even carry less load by sharing maintenance kits and other essentials between each other.
+You can share riding skills, snacks, travel stories, and even carry less load by sharing maintenance kits and other essentials with each other.
 Also, it’s a good idea to have company if you get lost or need assistance with maintenance.
-After draining so much of your energy into pedalling, a companion to talk to and share experiences while resting is a great time indeed.
+After draining so much of your energy into pedaling, a companion to talk to and share experiences while resting is a great time indeed.